ElryGH/docker-FMD2/README.md

 I & many others, [had](https://github.com/Banh-Canh/docker-FMD2/issues/22) & [have](https://github.com/ElryGH/docker-FMD2/issues/5) permission issues and 0Kbps speeds with the Docker version (all thanks to WINE).
 Banh had enough and gave the repo to me.
 I made multiple attempts to fix these issues, but it didn't work out...
-As of today, I am officially giving up on this seemingly unfixable mess that is WINE on Docker and archiving this project.
+As of today, I am officially giving up on this seemingly unfixable mess that is WINE on Docker and archiving this.
 I'll be moving to a Windows Nano VPS, where everything runs without any of these problems.</br>
 I'm sorry I couldn't fix it, <ins>but WINE had other plans</ins>.